Dive bomber: Interwar era

 Ernst Udet, a German First World War ace, persuaded Hermann Göring to buy two Curtiss Hawk IIs for the newly reformed Luftwaffe.
 Udet, then a stunt pilot, flew one in aerobatic displays during the 1936 Berlin Olympic Games.
 Due to his connections with the Nazi party, he became the development director of the Ministry of Aviation, where he pushed for dive bomber development.

 Dive bombing would allow a low-cost Luftwaffe to operate effectively in the tactical role.
-Against small targets, a single-engine dive bomber could achieve four times the accuracy at one tenth of the cost of a four engine heavy bomber, such as the projected Ural bomber, and it could reach the battlefield well ahead of field artillery.
-Soon the Luftwaffe issued a contract for its own dive bomber design, resulting in the Junkers K 47, which, following extensive trials, would in turn result in the Junkers Ju 87 Stuka (a contraction of Sturzkampfflugzeug, literally "diving combat airplane").
+Against small targets, a single-engine dive bomber could achieve four times the accuracy at one tenth of the cost of a four-engine heavy bomber, such as the projected Ural bomber, and it could reach the battlefield well ahead of field artillery.
+Soon the Luftwaffe issued a contract for its own dive bomber design, resulting in the Junkers K 47, which, following extensive trials, would in turn result in the Junkers Ju 87 Stuka (a contraction of Sturzkampfflugzeug, literally 'diving combat airplane').

-Several early Junkers Ju 87 dive bombers, which first flew in on 13 September 1935, were shipped secretly from Germany to Spain to assist General Francisco Franco's Nationalist rebels in the Spanish Civil War.
+Several early Junkers Ju 87 dive bombers, which first flew on 13 September 1935, were shipped secretly from Germany to Spain to assist General Francisco Franco's Nationalist rebels in the Spanish Civil War.
 Several problems appeared, including the tendency of the fixed undercarriage to sink into soft ground and an inability to take-off with a full bomb load.
-Condor Legion experience in Spain demonstrated the value of dive bombers especially on the morale of troops or civilians unprotected by air cover.
+The Condor Legion's experience in Spain demonstrated the value of dive bombers, especially on the morale of troops or civilians unprotected by air cover.
 The aircraft did not encounter opposing modern fighters, which concealed its vulnerability from the Luftwaffe.
 Udet was impressed with the Stuka's performance in Spain, so he ordered that the Junkers Ju 88 medium bomber should also be retrofitted as a dive bomber.
 He also insisted, against the advice of Ernst Heinkel, that the Heinkel He 177 bomber, ordered in November 1937, be able to dive bomb.
-Lack of a sufficiently powerful, reliable powerplant fatally compromised its utility, it never performed in the dive bomber role, and the requirement was eventually dropped.
+The lack of a sufficiently powerful, reliable powerplant fatally compromised its utility, and it never performed in the dive bomber role.
+The requirement was eventually dropped.

-Some 23 Breda Ba 65s were flown by Italian pilots also in support of Nationalist Forces.
+Some 23 Breda Ba 65s were flown by Italian pilots also in support of Nationalist forces.
 First flown in 1935, it was a single-seat dive bomber carrying the same bomb load as the Stuka with a 30 mph speed advantage in level flight.